pluskid/Mocha.jl/docs/user-guide/layers/data-layer.rst

       blobs to feed to the top layers.
 The names also correspond to the datasets to load from the HDF5 files specified in the data source.

+   .. attribute:: transformers

+      Default ``[]``.
+List of data transformers.
+Each entry in the list should be a tuple of ``(name, transformer)``, where ``name`` is  a symbol of the corresponding output blob name, and ``transformer`` is a :doc:`data transformer </user-guide/data-transformer>` that should be applied to the blob with the given name.
+Multiple transformers could be given to the same blob, and they will be applied in the order provided here.

 .. class:: MemoryDataLayer

    Wrap an in-memory Julia Array as data source.
 Useful for testing.